STAKEHOLDER OUTREACH WORKSHOPS

 The Virginia Scientist-Community Interface (V-SCI) is a coalition of scientists and engineers who are dedicated to getting science into the hands of community members.
 We are 100% independent and volunteer-based.
 V-SCI’s mission is to provide scientific expertise for community-driven activism and advocacy in Virginia and the region.
 We comment on the scientific merit of proposed activities that may affect local communities and the environment.

-I am currently working with a team focused on holding Mountain Valley Pipeline (MVP) accountable.
-MVP is planning to build a 303 mile natural gas pipeline system that spans from northwestern West Virginia to southern Virginia and crosses close to 200 streams and wetlands.
+I worked with a team focused on holding Mountain Valley Pipeline (MVP) accountable.
+MVP is planning to build a 303-mile natural gas pipeline system that spans from northwestern West Virginia to southern Virginia and crosses close to 200 streams and wetlands.
 We’re partnered with non-profit organizations like Wild Virginia to assess and document any deficiencies in MVP’s permit applications based on empirical data (or lack thereof).

 Based on our review, we’ve identified four critical issues with MVP’s application to switch boring methods.
 These critical issues are in regard to MVP’s dewatering analysis, geotechnical analysis, consideration of impacts to riparian and wetland zones, and consideration of impacts to endangered species.
 These deficiencies were outlined in our public comment to FERC.